siouan/frontend-gradle-plugin/README.md

 The `installNode` task downloads a [Node.js][nodejs] distribution and verifies its integrity.
-By default, the exact download URL is guessed using the `nodeVersion` property, the `nodeDistributionUrlPattern` property, and the current platform.
+By default, the exact download URL is guessed using the `nodeVersion` property, the `nodeDistributionUrlPattern` property, and the current platform's architecture.
 Checking the distribution integrity consists of downloading a file providing the distribution shasum.
 This file is expected to be in the same remote web directory than the distribution.
 For example, if the distribution is located at URL `https://nodejs.org/dist/v12.16.3/node-v12.16.3-win-x64.zip`, the plugin attempts to download the shasum file located at URL `https://nodejs.org/dist/v12.16.3/SHASUMS256.txt`.
 Optionally, defining the `proxyHost` property and the `proxyPort` property allows to use a proxy server when downloading the distribution and the shasum.
+The `proxyUsername` and `proxyPassword` properties may also be used to authenticate on the proxy server with a BASIC scheme.
 Set the location where the distribution shall be installed with the `nodeInstallDirectory` property, which by default is the `${projectDir}/node` directory.

 If a [Node.js][nodejs] distribution is already installed in the system, and shall be used instead of a downloaded distribution, set the `nodeDistributionProvided` property to `true` and the location of the distribution with the